Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-09.md

 JobStore's are responsible for keeping track of all the "work data" that you give to the scheduler: jobs, triggers, calendars, etc. Selecting the appropriate JobStore for your Quartz scheduler instance is an important step.
 Luckily, the choice should be a very easy one once you understand the differences between them.
-You declare which JobStore your scheduler should use (and it's configuration settings) in the properties file (or object) that you provide to the SchedulerFactory that you use to produce your scheduler instance.
+You declare which JobStore your scheduler should use (and its configuration settings) in the properties file (or object) that you provide to the SchedulerFactory that you use to produce your scheduler instance.
 <blockquote>
         Never use a JobStore instance directly in your code.
 For some reason many people attempt to do this.
 The